 How can you possibly start a business – or pursue whatever it is that really moves you – when your schedule is already loaded up to the gills?

 The key for me was to get serious about productivity and time management.
 I’ve tried just about every time-management strategy under the sun, but eventually, I landed on time-blocking to help me be more productive and crush my goals.

-You’ll hear a lot of people talk about time-blocking as it relates to time management.
-Personally, I’ve found it to be a fairly effective way to get things off my to-do list.
+You’ll hear a lot of people talk about time-blocking as it relates to time management, and personally, I’ve found it to be a fairly effective way to get things off my to-do list.
 But when I added one little twist to my time-blocking strategy, my productivity shot through the roof!
-Stay tuned, I’m going to tell you exactly what their twist is in just a minute, but first:
+Stay tuned, I’m going to tell you exactly what that twist is in just a minute, but first:

 What Is Time-Blocking?

 I want to make sure we’re on the same page when we’re talking about time-blocking.

 Time-blocking is when you split your day into smaller chunks of time, and assign to each block a dedicated task or a set of related tasks to work on.

 In theory, it should eliminate the multitasking that so many of us are prone to doing, and force us to focus on doing just one thing at a time until it’s completed.

 But, here’s the thing: time-blocking relies heavily on a character trait that I must admit I don’t always have: self-discipline!